jeeberhardt/mobius/README.md

 ```

 Once acquisition function / surrogate model are defined and the parameters set in the YAML
-configuration file.
-We can initiate the planner method.
+configuration file, we can initiate the planner method.
 ```python
 ps = Planner(acq, optimizer, design_protocol='design_protocol.yaml')
 ```